 While a pool vacuum can be a helpful tool for maintaining a clean pool, it is generally not a substitute for brushing.
 Brushing helps to remove dirt, debris, and algae from the walls and floor of the pool, which can then be vacuumed up more easily.
 It is recommended that you use both brushing and vacuuming to keep your pool clean and healthy.

-You might be interested in: What Speed Does Vacuum Sound Travel?
+You might be interested in: What Is The Advantage Of Vacuum Lift?